rogervinas/tests-everywhere/javascript/README.md

     // - Execute the method we want to test app.printHello();

-    // 2.7 Verify HelloConsole mock has received one time
+    // 2.7 Verify HelloConsole mock print() method
-    // a call to print() with "Hello Test!" expect(console.print).toHaveBeenCalledTimes(1);
+    // has been called once with "Hello Test!" expect(console.print).toHaveBeenCalledTimes(1);
     expect(console.print).toHaveBeenCalledWith(messageText);
   });